Annabel's Blend

 The new portfolio solution could achieve a better outcome for Annabel, as well as reducing overall risk.

 Annabel’s income objective has been achieved.
 This plan takes all the strain from the long-term portfolio.
-Also, it enables higher projected long-term portfolio values to help achieve Annabel’s secondary objective of having a discretionary pot to cover any future ad-hoc expenditure and spikes in inflation.
+Also, it enables higher projected long-term portfolio values to help achieve Annabel’s secondary objective of having a discretionary pot to help cover any future ad-hoc expenditure and spikes in inflation.

 Key benefits